vladkinoman/just-my-notes/games/board-games/best-board-games.md

 |       **Biggest Loser:**       | [Mansions of Madness: Second Edition](http://www.boardgamegeek.com/boardgame/205059) (2016) (-9) |
 |         **Fell Off:**          | [Sekigahara: The Unification of Japan](http://www.boardgamegeek.com/boardgame/25021) (2011), [Millennium Blades](http://www.boardgamegeek.com/boardgame/151347) (2016) |

 ## What are your favorite 2 person games?
-Preferably card games.
+Preferably card games

 62: **Cribbage**.
 If you want to make it a more skill-based game, less luck-based, deal from the same deck for each hand until you run out of cards.